OctoPrint/OctoPrint/docs/plugins/gettingstarted.rst

 .. rubric:: Footnotes

-.. [#f1] Instead of the ``octoprint dev:plugin new`` you could also have manually called cookiecutter with the
+.. [#f1] Instead of the ``octoprint dev plugin:new`` you could also have manually called cookiecutter with the
          template's repository URL shortcut: ``cookiecutter gh:OctoPrint/cookiecutter-octoprint-plugin``.
 The ``devel:newplugin`` command already does this for you, makes sure cookiecutter always uses a fresh checkout without prompting you for it and also allows to pre-specify a bunch of settings (like the plugin's identifier) directly from the command line.
-Take a look at ``octoprint dev:plugin new --help`` for the usage details.
+Take a look at ``octoprint dev plugin:new --help`` for the usage details.
 .. [#f2] Refer to the `LESS documentation <http://lesscss.org/#using-less>`_ on how to do that.
 If you are developing
          your plugin under Windows you might also want to give `WinLESS <http://winless.org/>`_ a look which will run